• 9 mins read

 I.e. any software product operating as part of the System and being a component of the System should be developed in such a way as to integrate (bring) to the System an increase in overall reliability.

-The mechanism of realization of this Concept is as follows.
-When developing a Program Product (PP) as a part of the System (Fig. 1) it additionally and purposefully implements:
+The mechanism of implementation of this Concept is as follows.
+When developing a Software Product (SW) as a part of the System (Fig. 1) it additionally and purposefully implements:

-• Protecting critical elements and functions of the PP code from failures.
+• Protecting critical elements and functions of the SW code from failures.

-• Control direct or indirect information received from the System on the operation of elements that are critical for the realization of the System function and/or man-made failures.
+• Control direct or indirect information received from the System on the operation of elements that are critical for the implementation of the System function and/or man-made failures.

 • Real-time analysis of markers of possible alarms and/or System failures.

-• Protect and control data storage and data transmission channels the loss of which is unacceptable.
+• Protect and control data storage and data transmission channels, where data loss is unacceptable.

 fig1